GraemeFulton/the-mind-boggling-universe-of-javascript-modules/post.md

 ### Is there any interop?

-As you might suppose, you will run into both standards quite frequently, and there will be times you might want to use a CommonJS module with an AMD component and vice-versa.
+As you might guess, you will run into both standards quite frequently, and there will be times you might want to use a CommonJS module with an AMD component and vice-versa.
 Please allow me to spoil your surprise: these standards are not naturally compatible!

 Nevertheless, a number of approaches are there to provide more compatibility between CommonJS and AMD, striving to come up with a way to write your module just once and have it working on both standards.
 Great interop examples are [UMD](https://github.com/umdjs/umd),  [SystemJS](https://github.com/systemjs/systemjs) and [uRequire](http://urequire.org).

 AMD aficionados might also consider [Almond](https://github.com/jrburke/almond), a nifty lightweight AMD implementation which natively supports both synchronous and asynchronous loading.
 It is not really interop, however it is a single solution that benefits from both worlds.